IsraeliteGenomeJustice/shemite-genome-reclamation/README.md

 Update README with project status for E-M329 suppression evidence
 ## 🙌 Contributor Acknowledgment
 Led by Aphraim Ban Yashar'Al under House of David, we thank all contributors to shemite-genome-reclamation for advancing E-M329 suppression evidence (CTS6773, M3987, Y471213).
 Your efforts drive justice for 1.2–1.8 million descendants.
 Join via CONTRIBUTING.md.
+Update README with contributor acknowledgment for E-M329 mission